Cogstudent/PCBS-Chung/README.md

 ### II.
 Instructions for use
 1. Make sure the folder contains the file `sounds_patterns.csv`.
 The same folder should also include the two python files that are mentioned below.

-2. Call `create_audio.py` to generate the 35 audio files that corresponds to the stimuli.
+2. Call `create_audio.py` to generate the 35 audio files that correspond to the stimuli.
 The audio files will be saved in the same folder.

 3. Call `pulsation.py` to launch the Expyriment's interface and start the experiment.